polywrap/as-bigint/README.md

 Remainder | Implemented | Incomplete
 Square root | Implemented | Complete
 Modular reduction | N/A | Not implemented
-Random number generation | N/A | Not implemented
-Cryptographic functions | N/A | Not implemented
+Random number generation | Unimplementable | Complete Cryptographic functions | N/A | Not implemented

 Note that operator overloads `<<`, `>>`, and `**` only support right-hand operands that fit in an i32--i.e. between the range (0, 2147483647].